yuqian5/Google-Cloud-Apache-Server-Setup-Tutorial/README.md

 In the Network Interface section, you should see a Default Setting, click on it to reveal more information

+Follow the gif below to reserve a static external IP address

 ![alt text](https://github.com/yuqian5/GoogleCloudWebServerSetup/raw/master/markdownMedia/reserveStaticExternalIP.gif "Instance Hardware Config")

+Save that external ip address somewhere, we will need to use it later when we configure the DNS settings

 Now you can create the instance, it might take a few minutes